K19: Hangar 18

 “90 knots.” –Don Knotts.
 [Talking over each other.] –Knots Landing. –Rolling knots.

 Don Knotts is a comedian who has played a wide variety of roles over the course of his lengthy career.
-He is perhaps best known for his role as landlord Ralph Furley on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of movies for Disney.
+He is perhaps best known for his role as landlord Ralph Furley on the 1970s TV sitcom Three’s Company and for his bumbling deputy Barney Fife on The Andy Griffith Show; he also appeared in a string of comedy movies.
 Knots Landing was a prime-time soap opera, a spinoff of Dallas; it followed the melodramatic antics of a California family and their friends.
 It ran from 1979-1993.
 A rolling hitch knot is a knot tied from a rope to another rope or a rod.
 They’re primarily used in sailing.

 Ice cream for everybody.
 Good Humor.